ManavK003/Airport-DB-Webapp/readme.txt

-Airport Delays from Flight Aware and Tracking Delays API Live Arrival and Departure using Flight Aware Arrival and Departure API Added Flight Staus feature using Flight Aware API
+Airport Delays from Flight Aware and Tracking Delays API Live Arrival and Departure using Flight Aware Arrival and Departure API Added Flight Staus feature using Flight Aware API Added airport information to airport location marker (Note: Some parts of the runways information presented here might be fake generated to display functionality of this feature)